Financial Aid FAQs

 - Students who are active duty military.

-Students who do not qualify as independent students must provide parental information on the FAFSA application or they will be disqualified.
+Students who do not qualify as independent students must provide parental information on the FAFSA application or they will be ineligible for Title IV aid.
 Students with special circumstances should contact the Financial Aid Office.

 Q: Do I still qualify for financial aid if I don’t do well in school?

 A: Students must maintain satisfactory academic progress in their selected course of study to receive federal aid.
 One aspect of academic progress is the student’s overall grade point average.
 Students must maintain a grade point average of 2.0 for all National University undergraduate course work and a 3.0 for all graduate course work attempted to meet the requirements for graduation.
-Students who fall below these required minimums will be placed on academic probation.
-Students may continue to receive financial aid during this probationary period, assuming all other satisfactory requirements are met.
-Students who do not meet the academic requirements and are disqualified from attendance will not receive financial aid from the period of time they are withdrawn.
+Students who fall below these required minimums will be placed on Financial Aid Warning.
+Students may continue to receive financial aid during this warning period, assuming all other satisfactory requirements are met.
+Students who do not meet the academic requirements after the warning period will have their financial aid suspended.
+Students will need to appeal to have their eligibility reinstated.

 Additional academic requirements are differentiated for undergraduate and graduate students as listed in the current National University Catalog.
 Financial aid recipients are subject to all University academic policies.
 A student’s enrollment status is determined based upon their course schedule.
 This enrollment period is determined according to the number of months the student is attending, providing the student is not considered withdrawn.